APHL is the recognized source for reliable data on public health laboratories.

 APHL disseminates research findings via issue briefs and communications with federal decision makers, health partners and the laboratory community.
 Members have access to survey data online, enabling them to leverage this information quickly to identify promising strategies and practices.

-A Plan to Collect and Disperse the Most Useful Information
+Plan to Collect and Disperse Priority Information

 The development of a Research Agenda for APHL represents an engagement in a larger discussion of the public health laboratory’s role in the public health system.
 In completing the first step, APHL has created a foundation for becoming a more proactive organization.
 As a part of this process we gained insights into what our members, partners and stakeholders see as the "big questions" facing public health laboratories as well as public health.

-APHL Member Access to Survey Research Data
+Members: Access Survey Research Data